Wherever Jenna Rae performs, there is beauty, rigor, generosity of emotion, and an unusual ability to connect.

 With her first performance of Isolde with TUNDI Productions in 2019, Jenna Rae received breathtaking accolades from critics, from colleagues, from Wagnerites who travel internationally for Wagner productions, and from attendees who possibly did not know what they were coming to!

 Later this year she will perform Isolde again with Connecticut Lyric Opera.

 This was a milestone in a great singer's transition from mezzo-soprano to dramatic soprano, along the way performing Leonora (Il trovatore), Santuzza, also Mother (Amahl and the Night Visitors), and Elettra (Idomeneo).
 The journey started with Tosca in 2014 with another company she co-founded, PanOpera.

-Before 2014 as a mezzo-soprano, Jenna Rae’s career included ensemble work with Boston Lyric Opera, then the highlight roles of La Zia Principessa in the Hugh Keelan Ensemble production of Suor Angelica, Beethoven's Symphony No. 9, Mahler's Kindertotenlieder and Das Lied von der Erde.
+As a mezzo-soprano, Jenna Rae’s career included ensemble work with Boston Lyric Opera, then the highlight roles of La Zia Principessa in Suor Angelica, Beethoven's Symphony No. 9, Mahler's Kindertotenlieder and Das Lied von der Erde.

-Concert work with orchestra in recent years has included Vaughan Williams' Dona nobis pacem and Ellington's Second Sacred Concert; upcoming in 2019 are Strauss' Vier Letzte Lieder, in 2020 Mahler's Symphony No.8.
+Concert work with orchestra recently has included Strauss' Vier Letzte Lieder, Vaughan Williams' Dona nobis pacem and Ellington's Second Sacred Concert; upcoming in 2020 is Mahler's Symphony No.8.

 Ms. Rae is a graduate of Northwestern University where she studied voice and clarinet.